pavelhoral/wrensec-docs/Java-Style-Guide.md

 8. _Optional_ just inside both braces of an array initializer
     *   `new int[] {5, 6}` and `new int[] { 5, 6 }` are both valid

-This rule is never interpreted as requiring or forbidding additional space at the start or end of a line; it addresses only _interior_ space.
+This rule is must not be interpreted as requiring or forbidding additional space at the start or end of a line; it addresses only _interior_ space.

 > **Deviation Note:** This section of the style guide provides additional, minor clarifications but no substantial differences, when compared to Google's Java Style Guide.